viniciussoaresti/whativelearned/architecture/reactiveArchitecture.md

 It's also possible to build Reactive Systems without actors, while adding components, rather than making them be built in:

 ![Reactive Systems without actors image](./reactiveArchitectureAssets/withoutActors.png?raw=true)

+But the actor model can be reactive at the level of actors, which can be inserted into a microservice, as opposed to being reactive at the level of microservices.
+It's also possible with this approach, but harder.